Rehabilitation is a payment process that allows you to establish a regular payment history and move your loan out of default status.

 After you have made the required payments and returned the completed agreement, the MDHE will attempt to sell your loan to an eligible lender.

-Successful loan rehabilitation of your defaulted student loan will result in the following:
+Successful loan rehabilitation for your defaulted student loan will result in the following:

 The MDHE will remove the default status on your MDHE-guaranteed loan.